ScottZXJ123/g20_transport_safety_mcdm/README.md

 ## Notes

 - The code assumes the column names shown in the paper (A31…C44 / full indicator names).
 Keep them consistent when preparing your spreadsheets.
-- Plots were removed from this release to focus on reproducibility of numeric tables.
-You can add them back by adapting the archived scripts in the parent directory, if needed.